-- If your charcuterie and cheese boards are to be the main course, double the amount to 5-6 oz. per person.
+- If your charcuterie and cheese boards are to be the main course, double the amount of the ingredients to 5-6 oz. per person.

 - Remember that your plate size matters!
-Smaller plates can slow down the noshing and help make it last (they can always go back for more)!
+Smaller plates can slow down the noshing and help make the charcuterie elements last a bit longer.

 - Cheeses and cured meats are at their optimum flavor when served at room temperature so arrange them on your boards about 30 minutes before your guests arrive.

-- It is best not to let your charcuterie and cheese boards stand at room temperature for more than two hours.
+- It is best not to let your charcuterie ingredients stand at room temperature for more than two hours.
 Using smaller boards will allow you switch to a fresh one as needed after your event gets under way.

 What will you include on your Holiday Charcuterie Board?